logancrocker/rgram/README.txt

+# R'Gram

-R'Gram is an Instagram-like app made with android studio
+R'Gram is an Instagram-like app built with Android studio.

+Utilizes Firebase for user authentication and general storage.